-Welcome to the Bighorn Mountain Wild and Scenic Trail Run.
 We welcome you with our western hospitality and extend our most cordial invitation to a remote rugged test of your endurance.

-Bighorn is founded on values and beliefs that knit us together as a family.
+The Bighorn Mountain Wild and Scenic Trail Run is founded on values and beliefs that knit us together as a family.
 We provide a multi-event experience created by a community for a community, meeting everyone’s desire for challenge.
 We value family, friendships, thoughtfulness, hard work, consistency and nature’s beauty – all the essentials required to get you to the finish line.
 However, don’t let Bighorn mislead you, it is a tough contender in the ultra-world boasting its name on the top 10 most difficult ultras in the nation.
-We met with Mother Nature to custom design a challenging course: full of steep climbs, difficult down hills, shoe sucking mud and relentless technical terrain leading you to spectacular views with a possible wild life encounter here or there.
+We met with Mother Nature to custom design a challenging course: full of steep climbs, difficult down hills, shoe sucking mud, and relentless technical terrain leading you to spectacular views with a possible wild life encounter here or there.
 Participants, be prepared to endure extreme ever-changing mountain weather conditions and temperature variations.
 This runner’s trail is the showcase of the human spirit.

 Our commitment to you: During your time in our beautiful backyard, we commit to providing a team of tough and rugged individuals supporting you.
 Consider these experienced volunteers your trail family.
 With their commitment to lifting up a fellow human they provide well-stocked aid stations, first aid, and a fun atmosphere.
 Be aware however, much like you, these volunteers also endure sleep deprivation and harsh mountain conditions.
 Show them your appreciation and don’t be surprised when they encourage you to pull up your bootstraps so you can head on down the trail to claim your finish.
-After all, it did seem like a good idea during the winter time sign-ups.
+After all, it did seem like a good idea during the winter sign-ups.
 Yeehaw!

 Please continue to "RACES" tab to see specific information about the race you entered.
 See you in June !

-52 mile race becomes a true 50 miler in 2019!
+The 52 mile race becomes a true 50 miler in 2019!

 Bighorn Trail Run is operated under a special use permit with the Bighorn National Forest and is an equal opportunity provider.